girishg4t/gyaan/Golang/README.md

 Receiving messages from go routine is a blocking code

-Need to check
-1) Experience with the full site of Go frameworks and tools, including:
-(a) Dependency management tools such as Godep, Sltr, etc (b) Go's templating language
-(c) Go's code generation tools, such as Stringer
-(d) Popular Go web Frameworks, such as Revel
-(e) Router packages, such as Gorilla Mux
-2) Ability to write clean and effective Godoc comments
-3) Familiarity with code versioning tools.
-4) Knowledge of shell scripts, hypervisors such as ESX/Hyper-V/KVM.
-5) Exposure to various public & private cloud, such as AWS & Azure.
-6) Good expertise on and Unix/Linux platforms and hands-on experience with Ansible playbooks
-7) Good to have (Hands-on experience): VMware, AWS, Virtual networking, Azure, Docker, Kubernetes
-8) Proven skills in developing modern responsive web applications.
-Please include in any of your CodeSandbox or Github profiles.
-9) Collaborate with engineering, product, and cross-functional teams to devise optimal engineering solutions.
-10) Familiarity with technologies such as distributed computing and/or scalable platforms; e.g. how to separate concerns (business logic vs UI vs state).

 ## Interview question in golang
 1) Why Golang
 2) What is Goroutine